mudita/MMD/README.md

 # Mudita Mindful Design (MMD)

-A UI component library optimized for e‑ink displays on Android, built on top of Jetpack Compose Material 3 guidelines and classes.
-Our goal is to provide a consistent, predictable set of components that respects Material Design while addressing the specifics of e‑ink displays.
+A UI component library optimized for E Ink® displays on Android, built on top of Jetpack Compose Material 3 guidelines and classes.
+Our goal is to provide a consistent, predictable set of components that respects Material Design while addressing the specifics of E Ink® displays.

 > We intentionally rely on Material Design (Material 3) classes and patterns.
 This is by design and a good practice.
-It keeps us aligned with the Android ecosystem while adapting behavior and styling to e‑ink.
+It keeps us aligned with the Android ecosystem while adapting behavior and styling to E Ink®.

-## Why e‑ink?
+## Why E Ink®?
-E‑ink displays differ from standard LCD/OLED:
+E Ink® displays differ from standard LCD/OLED:
 - slower refresh rates and potential ghosting/afterimage,
 - limited color palette (often grayscale),
 - great daylight readability with low power consumption,